tensorflow/docs/site/en/install/pip.md

     python3 -m venv tf
     ```

-    You can activate and deactivate it with the following commands.
+    You can activate it with the following command.

     ```bash
     source tf/bin/activate
-    deactivate
     ```

     Make sure that the virtual environment is activated for the rest of the installation.